-Our significant accounting policies, including the assumptions and judgment underlying them, are disclosed in the December 31, 2002 Form 10-K, as amended, including those policies as discussed in Note 2.
+Our significant accounting policies, including the assumptions and judgments underlying them, are disclosed in the Company's Annual Report on Form 10-K, as amended, for the fiscal year ended December 31, 2002 including those policies as discussed in Note 2.
 These policies have been consistently applied in all material respects and address such matters as revenue recognition, inventory valuation, asset impairment recognition, business combination accounting and pension and postretirement benefits.
 Due to the estimation processes involved, management considers the following summarized accounting policies and their application to be critical to understanding the Company's business operations, financial condition and results of operations.
 There can be no assurance that actual results will not significantly differ from the estimates used in these critical accounting policies.

 Accounts Receivable.
 Substantially all of the Company's accounts receivable are due primarily from the served markets: bearing manufacturers, automotive industry, electronics, industrial, agricultural and aerospace.
 In establishing allowances for doubtful accounts, the Company continuously performs credit evaluations of its customers, considering numerous inputs when available including the customers' financial position, past payment history, relevant industry trends, cash flows, management capability, historical loss experience and economic conditions and prospects.
-While management believes that adequate allowances for doubtful accounts have been provided in the Consolidated

-Financial Statements, it is possible that the Company could experience additional unexpected credit losses.
+While management believes that adequate allowances for doubtful accounts have been provided in the Consolidated Financial Statements, it is possible that the Company could experience additional unexpected credit losses.